-Our Department Chair, Dr. Karin Muraszko, is a strong proponent of the Initiative.
+Dr. Karin Muraszko, who served as department chair when this initiative was launched, was a strong proponent of resident wellness.
 “Our residents are our most precious commodity.
 They provide our patients with outstanding care while contributing new and groundbreaking knowledge to the field.
 This work is incredibly demanding from a psychological and physical standpoint — further underscoring how vital it is that we support the newest members of our community.
 They are our future and nurturing them now will allow them to flourish into the future.”

-The Department’s commitment to resident wellness goes well beyond activities, Dr. Yamaan Saadeh (alumnus/current fellow) says.
+The Department’s commitment to resident wellness goes well beyond activities, Dr. Yamaan Saadeh (alumnus) says.
 “Our department chair, faculty, and mentors model integrity and dedication for us every day, creating a culture of wellness for everyone.”